Nikita Prishchepov: Playing career

 Starting his first professional season with the Eagles, Prishchepov appeared in six games with the club, recording one goal and three assists before being called up to the severely injury-depleted Avalanche on 2 November.
-The Avalanche began the season with injuries to several core members of the team, and Prishchepov was called up after Matt Stienburg, a fellow rookie who himself had been called up by the club earlier in the season due to the many injuries the team was facing was given a two-game suspension by the NHL for a charging incident.
+The Avalanche began the season with injuries to several core members of the team, and Prishchepov was called up after Matt Stienburg, a fellow rookie who had been called up by the club earlier in the season due to the many injuries the team was facing, was given a two-game suspension by the NHL for a charging incident.
 He made his debut the following night, recording 13:30 of ice time in a 5–2 defeat to the Nashville Predators.
-In doing so, he become the third player from the 2024 NHL draft to debut in the league, following first-round draft picks Macklin Celebrini and Jett Luchanko.
+In doing so, he became the third player from the 2024 NHL draft to debut in the league, following first-round draft picks Macklin Celebrini and Jett Luchanko.
+He was also the first seventh-round pick from the 2021-2024 drafts to play in the NHL.
 Prishchepov's debut gained traction as an atypical story given the unconventional nature of a seventh-round draft pick appearing in an NHL game the season following their draft year; Prishchepov was only the second player since the 2004–05 NHL lockout to debut the season following being drafted in the final round of the draft, after Dylan Ferguson, another player who was forced to appear with their NHL club following a slew of injuries to mainstay players.
 His play was considered strong by pundits in his opening match, and he recorded two shots on goal.